tkubica12/dataplayground/datageneration/datageneration.md

   - Items table consisting of orderId, rowId and productId

 # Deployment
 Everything is automated as part of data perparation Terraform module.
 Each generator/streamer runs as Azure Container Instance.
+To modify ammount of data generated you can change module inputs in main.tf file.

 # Dev
 For code changes or running generators locally here are few notes and commands.